20 Delicious Indian Cocktails to Make at Home

 - Using Indian spices and ingredients in cocktails

 Ladies and gentlemen, this is your Cocktail Captain speaking.
-We are currently flying at 30 000 feet, and we’re juuust about to begin our descent into the land of Indian cocktails.
-As global palates become more adventurous, Indian cocktails are making their mark, combining aromatic spices and bold flavours with modern mixology techniques.
-We’re talking cardamom, saffron, tamarind, and mango coming together in compelling drinks that celebrate India’s rich culinary heritage.
+We are currently cruising at 30,000 feet and juuust about to begin our descent into the land of Indian cocktails.
+As global palates grow more adventurous, Indian mixology is stepping into the spotlight, combining aromatic spices, fresh herbs, and bold regional flavours with modern cocktail craft.
+Think cardamom, saffron, tamarind, and mango coming together in drinks that celebrate India’s rich culinary heritage with flair.

-It’s a balmy summer day down there but don’t worry; we’ve got a selection of delicious cocktails to match the mood.
-There are plenty of classics with an Indian twist, and a few cocktail flavors that we bet you’ve never even heard of.
-It’s a whole new world down there, so make sure seat belts are fastened, and your tray table is in the upright position because we’re about to reach our destination.
+It’s a balmy summer day down there, but don’t worry, we’ve got a lineup of delicious cocktails to match the mood.
+Expect classics with a clever Indian twist, and a few flavour combos you’ve probably never encountered before.
+It’s a whole new world of mixology, so make sure seat belts are fastened and tray tables are up; we’re about to reach our destination.

 1. Indian Jal Jeera Mojito